Countly/countly-sdk-documentation/react_native_bridged/next.md

 console.log(JSON.stringify(theNotification));
 });</pre>
 <p>
-  In order to listen to notification receive and click events, Place below code in <code>AppDelegate.m</code>
+  In order to listen to notifications received and the click events, add the code below in <code>AppDelegate.m</code>
 </p>
 <p>Add header files</p>